military-mythology-and-legends

 Gods and Goddesses

 Norse deities are not remote, perfect beings; they are flawed, passionate, and mortal.
 Odin, the All-Father, is a seeker of wisdom who sacrifices an eye and hangs from Yggdrasil for nine nights to gain knowledge of the runes.
 Thor, the thunder god, is a mighty protector but also prone to rage and a certain simple-mindedness.
 Loki, the trickster, is a shape-shifter whose actions often advance the plot but ultimately lead to disaster.
-These complex personalities make them ideal characters for modern reinterpretation.
-Many fantasy authors create original pantheons that mirror the Norse structure, or they bring the Norse gods themselves into modern or secondary worlds.
+These complex personalities make them ideal for modern reinterpretation.
+Many authors create original pantheons that mirror the Norse structure, or they bring the Norse gods themselves into modern or secondary worlds.
 For example, in Neil Gaiman's American Gods, the old gods walk among us, struggling for relevance in a land of new deities.
+The dual nature of Loki—both helper and destroyer—has inspired countless trickster figures in fantasy, from Jean-Claude in Laurell K. Hamilton's Anita Blake series to the enigmatic Tom Bombadil in Tolkien's works.

 Mythical Creatures and Beings